Start Planning Now to Prepare Your Estate for a Possible Democrat Sweep—Part 1

 Whatever the final outcome, it’s clear that if you have assets valued between $3.5 and $11 million, you need to seriously consider taking steps now to take advantage of favorable estate-tax exemption rates that may never be seen again.
 To this end, you should consider opportunities to transfer assets out of your estate now to lock in the higher exemption amounts.

 That said, transferring assets out of your estate can take several weeks to plan, set up, and finalize, whether done via gifting or other means.
 So avoid the temptation to wait until after the election to start planning.
-In fact, you should immediately meet with us, as your Personal Family Lawyer®, to discuss your options and get things started.
+In fact, you should immediately meet with us to discuss your options and get things started.

 By setting your plan in motion now, you can have your strategies in place and ready to go, so you can pull the trigger (if needed) once election results are in.